Join us on this exciting journey.

 Mayo Clinic Health System in Southwest Wisconsin broke ground April 12, 2022, on its largest construction project ever to replace the hospital building on the La Crosse campus.

-- A surgical and procedural floor adjacent to and integrated with the current operating rooms, housing pre- and post-surgery recovery rooms
+- Surgical and procedural floor adjacent to and integrated with the current operating rooms, housing pre- and post-surgery recovery rooms

 - Endoscopy suites